Open Rights Group report on new government legislation to allow parody of copyrighted material and to make personal copies of music already owned

-Under current legislation, consumers are not allowed to make a private copy of a work they have purchased
+- Under current legislation, consumers are not allowed to make a private copy of a work they have purchased

-Making copies of streamed or borrowed works is still not permitted
+- Making copies of streamed or borrowed works is still not permitted

 - Making copies of owned work, for friends and family, is not allowed

 If you want to sell the original work and have made any personal copies, they must first be deleted.